fieldtrip/website/template/layout.md

       close all
     end

-After creating all bitmaps you can use [Image Magick](https://www.imagemagick.org/script/command-line-options.php#trim) on the Linux or macOS command-line to trim the whitespace.
+After creating all bitmaps you can use [ImageMagick](https://www.imagemagick.org/script/command-line-options.php#trim) on the Linux or macOS command-line to trim the whitespace.

 ```bash
 for file in *.png ; do convert $file -trim $file ; done